Program overview

 Graduates of the Honours Bachelor of Engineering in Electrical Engineering program can pursue a variety of career paths in Canada, including:

-• Embedded Systems Designer: Develop and implement embedded systems for various applications, including consumer electronics and automotive systems.
+• Embedded Systems Engineer: Design and develop embedded systems for various applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.